MarcoLeongDev/handsfree-stable-diffusion/README.md

 This Cloudformation template is tested on [`G5 instance`](https://aws.amazon.com/ec2/instance-types/g5/) with `Deep Learning AMI GPU PyTorch 2.0.0 (Ubuntu 20.04) 20230401` at `us-east-1` region.
 If other regions are preferred, make sure G5 is available in the region and change to an equivalent AMI id for that particular region

+# Features
+- Launch an Ubuntu EC2 with Nvidia A10G GPU via CloudFormation
+- Create an Elastic IP and attach to the EC2, this allow the EC2 to always use the same IP
+- Installations
+  - The prerequisites for stable diffusion webui
+  - Stable diffusion webui (Automatic1111)
+  - Installs tweaks (by default, but optional, [see the Tweaks section](#Tweaks))
+- Launches Stable diffusion and `nvtop` with `tmux` for backend monitoring

 # Prerequisites
 - An AWS account
 - `awscli`, see [official docs here](https://aws.amazon.com/cli/)